andreynovikov/andreynovikov.info/pelican/content/gis/sasplanet-howto.md

 ###Conclusion

 SAS.Planet application is very powerful.
 Take time to explore its features to get maximum from it.
-You can create many map files and use them in MapTrek on demand.
-In fact MBTiles is popular format used by many other map applications, so once created you can use the same map in any application of your choice, not only in MapTrek.
+You can create many map files and use them in Trekarta on demand.
+In fact MBTiles is popular format used by many other map applications, so once created you can use the same map in any application of your choice, not only in Trekarta.

 [Next time]({filename}maptiler-howto.md) I will show you how to create a map from single image with a help of another great application.